anuragxel/roadwork-dataset/README.md

 ## Scripts

 Example scripts showing how to use the dataset and run the models.
+We have provided an `environment.yaml` to create a conda environment for running these models.

 `instance-visualize.ipynb`
 - **Description:** Visualizes instance segmentation ground truth and model trained on ROADWork dataset.